-31.4 Meal Periods
+32.4 Meal Periods

-- (a) Employees on shifts will be provided a meal period when the workload permits. - (b) The normal daily work schedule for all other employees covered by this Agreement shall have a meal period not to exceed thirty (30) continuous minutes when the workload permits.
+- (a) Employees on shifts will be provided a meal period when the workload permits. - (b) The normal daily work schedule for all other employees covered by this Agreement shall have a meal period not to exceed forty-five (45) continuous minutes when the workload permits.
+Additionally, each employee working a ten (10) hour shift or more will be allowed a fifteen (15) minute break when workload permits.